Charities are hitting Trump where it hurts -- the wallet

 Related: Why Mar-a-Lago customers are walking away from Trump

+Mar-a-Lago does not make its calendar public.
+The Palm Beach Daily News, which keeps a social calendar, lists 15 events for the upcoming season, November to March.
+At least four others have showed up in other media reports.
+Of those 19 events, CNNMoney has confirmed that 11 are canceled.

+In addition, the charity Leaders in Furthering Education has already selected a new venue for a gala that had been scheduled for December at Mar-a-Lago.
+The board will vote this week to make it official.

-It's unclear how much business Trump stands to lose, though charity galas there are usually high-end affairs.
+It's unclear how much business Trump stands to lose, though charity galas at the club are usually high-end affairs.
+Leaders in Furthering Education listed $175,000 in rent and facilities costs for its 2014 gala at Mar-a-Lago.

 "I think it's a mistake to think that the money isn't significant enough to matter to the Trump family," said Michael D'Antonio, who has written books about Trump as a businessman.
 "Once you're talking about what appears to be millions of dollars in lost business, that matters to anyone.
 And it matters to them."